rubyreferences/rubyref/language.md

   * [method calls](language/methods-call.md);
   * definitions of modules, classes and methods.

-* Ruby is object-oriented language, so the program is structured by defining [classes and modules](language/modules-classes.md) and their [methods](language/methods-def.md).
+* Ruby is an object-oriented language, so the program is structured by defining [classes and modules](language/modules-classes.md) and their [methods](language/methods-def.md).
   * Ruby has open classes that can be changed any time (even the core ones, like `String`).
-For localize class changes and implement hygienic extensions, one can use [refinements](language/refinements.md).
+To localize class changes and implement hygienic extensions, one can use [refinements](language/refinements.md).

 * Error reporting and handling is done with [exceptions](language/exceptions.md).

-Note that a lot of language constructs you will see in a typical Ruby program, are in fact, just *methods*.
-For example <a href='https://ruby-doc.org/core-2.5.0/Kernel.html#method-i-raise' class='ruby-doc remote' target='_blank'>`Kernel#raise`</a> is used to raise an exception, and <a href='https://ruby-doc.org/core-2.5.0/Module.html#method-i-private' class='ruby-doc remote' target='_blank'>`Module#private`</a> is used to change method's visibility.
-This means that language core, described in this chapter, is pretty small, and everything else just follows usual rules for modules, methods and expressions.
+Note that many of the language constructs you will see in a typical Ruby program, are in fact, just *methods*.
+For example <a href='https://ruby-doc.org/core-2.5.0/Kernel.html#method-i-raise' class='ruby-doc remote' target='_blank'>`Kernel#raise`</a> is used to raise an exception, and <a href='https://ruby-doc.org/core-2.5.0/Module.html#method-i-private' class='ruby-doc remote' target='_blank'>`Module#private`</a> is used to change a method's visibility.
+As a result, the language core described in this chapter is pretty small, and everything else just follows usual rules for modules, methods and expressions.